pekoto-zz/GCP-Big-Data-ML/README.md

 The `ingest.sh` shell script contains the script to ingest data (`less ingest.sh`).
 This script basically just deletes existing data and then `wget`s a new CSV file containing the data.

-Now, `transform.py` contains a Python script to parse the CSV file using `matplotlib` ( [matplotlib notes](https://nbviewer.jupyter.org/github/pekoto/MyJupyterNotes/blob/master/Python%20for%20Data%20Analysis.ipynb)).
+Now, `transform.py` contains a Python script to parse the CSV file and create a PNG from it using `matplotlib` ( [matplotlib notes](https://nbviewer.jupyter.org/github/pekoto/MyJupyterNotes/blob/master/Python%20for%20Data%20Analysis.ipynb)).